pquiring/javaforce/projects/jfnetboot/readme.txt

 Known issues
 ------------
- - The config.sh scripts are not compatible with Ubuntu (use Debian only)
+ - Ubuntu is not supported due to lightdm auto login not working (use Debian only)

 FAQ:
 ----